How To Install and Update Drivers in Windows 10

 Generally speaking, you should update drivers in Windows 10 whenever possible.
 Sure, you can leave drivers alone, but updated versions keep up with the latest security issues and adapt to Windows 10 changes to ensure a smoother experience.

-Furthermore, driver updates fix compatibility problems, errors, broken code, and add features to the hardware.
+Furthermore, driver updates fix compatibility issues, errors, and broken code, in addition to adding features to the hardware.

 How To Update Drivers on Windows 10: Automatic Installation